Strengthen your skills as an instructor while you build a strong foundation on the practices and possibilities of music.

-The certificate may be pursued concurrently with enrollment in a master's degree program or doctoral degree program in the School of Music.
+The certificate is intended to be pursued concurrently with enrollment in a master's degree program or doctoral degree program in the School of Music, Dance and Theatre.

 Students who are interested in this certificate should email the academic unit prior to submitting an official application, to express their interest in the certificate.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a U.S. bachelor's degree in music or music education from a regionally accredited institution or the equivalent of a U.S. bachelor's degree from an international institution officially recognized by that country.
 Other majors may be considered if applicants submit transcripts showing formal study in music theory and musicianship at least equivalent to what is required of ASU's undergraduate music majors (MHL 140, MHL 341 and MHL 342, MTC 125, MTC 221, MTC 222, and MTC 223).
 The music theory faculty review transcripts for equivalency.
 In some cases, course descriptions or syllabi are required to verify equivalency.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in any applicable graduate work.

 All applicants must submit: